surikbs/CertifiedKubernetesSpecialist-CKS/01. ClusterSetup/README.md

     - ports: determine which port(s) will allow traffic for the rule.
     - to/from selectors determine the source and destination of allowed traffic

+Example: Accessing a nginx pod from a client pod with default deny policy inplace within the namespace.
+The client will not be able to access the nginx pod.
+- We will have to create two policy types: both ingress and egress.

+    Client pod -> Egress Rule -------------------------> Nginx Pod (outgoing traffic from client pod) Client pod --------------------------Ingress Rule -> Nginx pod (incoming traffic to Nginx Pod)